Deep Sidhu: Career

-He practised law only for a short time.
-Eshan made his acting debut in Ramta Jogi, which brought him the PTC Punjabi Film Award for Best Male Debut in Punjabi Cinema in 2016.
-He rose to greater prominence with Jora 10 Numbaria (2017), which turned him into a star.
-He followed that with Rang Panjab (2018), Saade Aale (2018), Desi (2019) and Jora: The Second Chapter (2020).
+He made his acting debut in Ramta Jogi, which brought him the PTC Punjabi Film Award for Best Male Debut in Punjabi Cinema in 2016.
+He rose to greater prominence with Jora 10 Numbaria (2017), in which he played the lead role of a gangster, making him a star.
+He followed that with Rang Panjab (2018), Desi (2019), Jora: The Second Chapter (2020) and Saade Aale (2022).
 The release of Jora: The Second Chapter, which was a sequel to the successful Jora 10 Numbaria, was affected by the COVID-19 lockdowns in India.
+Saade Aale was released in April 2022, two months after his death.

 Politics

 Sidhu entered the political sphere during the 2019 Indian general election when he campaigned for the actor-turned-politician Sunny Deol, who was the BJP candidate for the Gurdaspur constituency.
 He was said to have been close to Deol and his pictures with Deol and prime minister Narendra Modi got circulated later in 2020.

 During the Covid-19 lockdown in India, Sidhu is said to have read the works of Ajmer Singh, about Punjab and Sikh history.
 This led to his political awakening, as Ajmer Singh had argued that Punjab's history has been "tampered with".
 He uploaded several videos on social media on Punjab's history, culture and economy, and acquired a wide following.